github/opensource.guide/marketing/building-community.md

 next: marketing/measuring.md
 ---

-You’ve launched your project, you’re spreading the word, and people are checking out your project.
+You've launched your project, you're spreading the word, and people are checking out your project.
 Awesome!
 Now, how do you get them to stick around?
-In this section, we’ll discuss ways to encourage people to use, contribute to, and evangelize your project.
+In this section, we'll discuss ways to encourage people to use, contribute to, and evangelize your project.

 ## Give your community a place to congregate